IndexCoop/index-ui/README.md

 ## Contributing

-The main purpose of this repository is to continually serve the needs of the Index DAO, making it faster, simpler, and easier to use.
-As new proposals are submitted and the scope of Index DAOs governance evolves we anticipate this tool will change as well.
+The main purpose of this repository is to continually serve the needs of Index, making it faster, simpler, and easier to use.
+As new proposals are submitted and the scope of Index's governance evolves we anticipate this tool will change as well.
-We greatly encourage any community contribution that may help the Index DAO reach more users and greater adoption.
+We greatly encourage any community contribution that may help Index reach more users and greater adoption.

 ## License
-Index DAO UI is MIT licensed.
+Index UI is MIT licensed.